 Smiling Mind is a mindfulness app with over 5 million users.
 It is the work of an Australian not-for-profit created by psychologists and educators, offering specialized programs for home, work and school.
 It’s completely free with programs for both adults and children to improve stress, sleep, attention and concentration.
-It focuses on specific areas of focus, such as wellbeing, relationships, performance, sports and even diet for a well-rounded, comprehensive app designed to improve your lifestyle, no matter your age.
-There is also a new Family Tool Kit for you to use that was established in cooperation with MediBank.
+It focuses on specific areas, such as wellbeing, relationships, performance, sports and even diet, for a well-rounded, comprehensive app designed to improve your lifestyle, no matter your age.
+There is also a new Family Tool Kit for you to use, established in cooperation with MediBank.

 This app specializes in meditation that is specifically designed for kids.
-In addition to its regular featured content, there is a new meditation that is launched each day, so you never tire of old content.
+In addition to its regular featured content, a new meditation is launched each day, so you never tire of old content.
 The meditation guide also includes support and advice from a real-life former Monk who can work with you to take your skills to the next level.
 There are both student and family plans available, and you can try out the free trial.
-There is a two week trial for the annual plan, which costs $69.99, or you can opt for the monthly plan with a one week trial before changing to $12.99 per month.
+There is a two-week trial for the annual plan, which costs $69.99, or you can opt for the monthly plan with a one-week trial before changing to $12.99 per month.

-You may have already seen Calm from the commercials on TV, and it’s popular for good reason, based on over 700,000 5-star reviews.
-This is an app designed to improve your sleep, meditation and relaxation with soothing music and videos to guide stretching and movement.
-There are masterclass audio classes taught by expert instructors with additional nature scenes and soundtracks that you can use at work or when studying.
-There is also a huge library of Sleep Stories with celebrity narrators (think Matthew McConaughey) and new content added each week.
+You may have already seen Calm from the commercials on TV, and it’s popular for a good reason, based on over 700,000 5-star reviews.
+This app is designed to improve your sleep, meditation and relaxation with soothing music and videos to guide stretching and movement.
+Expert instructors teach masterclass audio classes with additional nature scenes and soundtracks that you can use at work or studying.
+There is also a huge library of Sleep Stories with celebrity narrators (think Matthew McConaughey) and new content each week.
 You can enjoy a free one-week trial, and then you can decide whether to purchase a lifetime subscription for $399.99 or choose the regular annual membership for $69.99 that renews each year.

 This app offers a different take on children’s meditation with gorgeous illustrations and 13-minute bedtime meditations with seven more available for purchase.
 Sleep Meditations for Kids is created by a London-based Montessori teacher named Christiane Kerr, who also founded Calm for Kids in 1999.
 She guides you through all of the meditations, speaking in a calm voice that many children find very soothing.
 The app itself is free, and you have the option to purchase extra meditation sessions at $2.99 each via in-app purchases.

-This is another app again dedicated to sleep meditation for children, but this one comes courtesy of Diviniti Publishing Ltd. This one includes five bedtime meditations with many more available to buy directly from the app.
-It focuses on meditation and mindfulness with professionally-produced recordings that you can use as background music to relax or with guided meditation using scripted stories.
+This app is again dedicated to sleep meditation for children, but this one comes courtesy of Diviniti Publishing Ltd. This one includes five bedtime meditations, with many more available to buy directly from the app.
+It focuses on meditation and mindfulness with professionally produced recordings that you can use as background music to relax or with guided meditation using scripted stories.
 There is also a special Children’s Breathe feature that allows your kids to create and practice positive breathing habits.
-The app is free to download with in-app purchases available at $2.99 each.
+The app is free to download, with in-app purchases available at $2.99 each.

-While many parents enjoy these apps for their convenience and accessibility, there are also many parents who prefer to keep technology out of their children’s bedrooms.
+While many parents enjoy these apps for their convenience and accessibility, many parents prefer to keep technology out of their children’s bedrooms.
 In these cases, it is a simple matter to restructure the delivery of child meditation by using written scripts.